- Avi Rose, Executive Director

 Amy is a licensed Marriage Family Therapist with more than thirty years of clinical experience working with children, adults, and families as well as clinical and program supervision.
 She has a deep expertise in working with trauma and toxic stress as well as early childhood mental health and cross-cultural mental health.
 Amy has done extensive work internationally, teaching and developing programs, and is a seasoned administrator and manager.
 She recently directed Parents Place, a model family resource center in San Francisco, and directed the Child Trauma Training Institute at JFCS in San Francisco.
 Amy served in JFCS East Bay’s clinical and early childhood programs from 1999 to 2006.
 She rejoined the agency in 2014 to direct our Refugee & Immigrant Services department.

 Holly oversees JFCS East Bay’s work in the areas of development, marketing, communications, and volunteer services.
 She stewards the agency’s efforts to engage community members in many ways–as donors, prospective clients, volunteers, supporters, and advocates.
+Holly writes proposals and manages grant tracking and reporting; engages individual donors in the agency’s work; produces our publications and materials; manages the website and social media; and supervises the Volunteer Services program.
 An experienced grantwriter and editor, Holly is a graduate of UC Berkeley, where she majored in English and minored in French.
 She spent twelve years working for local book publishers before bringing her writing, editing, and project management skills to JFCS East Bay.
 She joined the agency in 2006.